News

 - Poor project management

-- Over-reliance on the LIS software vendor
+- Over-reliance on the LIS lab vendor

 - Resource mismanagement